joysarkar077/SplitGo-Ride-Companion-Finder/README.md

 # SplitGo - Ride Companion Finder

-This is a project for BRAC University’s CSE370 course.
+This is a project for a academic course.
 The project aims to help users find a ride companion who shares the same route and enables cost-sharing for the journey.

 ## Features
 - Search for ride companions traveling the same route.